Aliases for MMP26 Gene

 MMP26 (Matrix Metallopeptidase 26) is a Protein Coding gene.
-Diseases associated with MMP26 include endometrial cancer and arthritis.
-Among its related pathways are GPCR Pathway and Integrin Pathway.
-GO annotations related to this gene include metalloendopeptidase activity.
-An important paralog of this gene is MMP2.
+Diseases associated with MMP26 include endometrial cancer.
+Among its related pathways are Matrix Metalloproteinases and GPCR Pathway.
+GO annotations related to this gene include metalloendopeptidase activity and metallopeptidase activity.
+An important paralog of this gene is MMP19.

 UniProtKB/Swiss-Prot for MMP26 Gene